open-mmlab/mmagic/docs/en/migration/models.md

 # Migration of Model Settings

-We update model settings in MMEdit 1.x.
+We update model settings in MMagic 1.x.
 Important modifications are as following.

 - Remove `pretrained` fields.
 - Add `train_cfg` and `test_cfg` fields in model settings.